stacksgov/sips/sips/sip-025/sip-025-iterating-towards-weighted-schnorr-threshold-signatures.md

 This scheme allows signers who feel strongly against this SIP to reject it in cycle N+1, even if they are not stacked in cycle N.

+The vote results are supplied in a supplementary `votes.csv` file.

 # Reference Implementation